espressotonicstudio/rag-chat/README.md

 1. Sign up for accounts with the AI providers you want to use (e.g., OpenAI, Anthropic).
 2. Obtain API keys for each provider.
+3. Set up Axiom for analytics (see [AXIOM_SETUP.md](./AXIOM_SETUP.md) for detailed instructions).
-3. Set the required environment variables as shown in the `.env.example` file, but in a new file called `.env`.
+4. Set the required environment variables as shown in the `.env.example` file, but in a new file called `.env`.
-4. `npm install` to install the required dependencies.
+5. `npm install` to install the required dependencies.
-5. `npm run dev` to launch the development server.
+6. `npm run dev` to launch the development server.

+## Analytics Dashboard

+Once you have Axiom set up and users start chatting, you can access the analytics dashboard at:

+- **Classification Analytics**: `/analytics` - View query classification distribution, complexity analysis, and skip reasons
+- **Performance Analytics**: Available via API at `/api/analytics/rag-performance` - Monitor step-by-step timing and bottlenecks

+### Key Metrics Tracked

+- **Query Classification**: Direct answers, RAG-enhanced, context-dependent, and ambiguous queries
+- **Performance Timing**: End-to-end pipeline performance and individual step breakdowns
+- **Quality Metrics**: Confidence scores, context requirements, and filtering effectiveness
+- **Usage Patterns**: Skip reasons, complexity distribution, and success rates

 ## Learn More